kelseymok/fermentation-station/recipes/indian-pickle.md

 ### NOTE

 \* 2 tablespoons of red chili powder + 1 tablespoon of paprika powder results in a spicy but tolerable heat.
-If you want in-your-face spicy, use 3 tablespoons of red chili powder and 0 tablespoons of paprika powder
+If you want in-your-face spicy, use 3 tablespoons of red chili powder and 0 tablespoons of paprika powder.
+If you don't like spice, you can try Kashmiri Red Chili Powder.

 Some of these ingredients are hard to find.
 I'd recommend going to your local Indian supermarket.
 Else, try [Jamoona](https://www.jamoona.com/).